masif2002/AZ-900-notes/README.md

 ## Networking Services
 * **ExpressRoute** - A high speed private connection to Azure
 * Peering Virtual Networks allows instances in one VM to communicate with instances in other VM.
 This can be global as well
+* Virtual networks can be connected by either peering, or with installing **network gateway** devices on each.
+* A **VPN Gateway** needs to be configured on the company's network to establish a site-to-site VPN connection to connect to Azure
 * You have an option of creating a public/private endpoint on a resource that is created.

-## Storage Services
-### Azure Storage
+    * A **private endpoint** is a network interface that uses a private IP address from your virtual network.
+This network interface connects you privately and securely to a service that's powered by Azure Private Link.
+By enabling a private endpoint, you're bringing the service into your virtual network.

+## Storage ServicesA Log Analytics workspace is a unique environment for log data from Azure Monitor and other Azure services### Azure Storage
 * In Azure, you create a Storage account and in that account you have 4 different types of storages:
     * Containers or Blobs (Similar to object storage in S3)
     * File Shares